 Subsequently, 360 modern edifices were demolished to expose the whole Agora.
 When the entire area was excavated, the Stoa of Attalos, a large building constructed during the Hellenistic period, was rebuilt according to the original plans.
 Nowadays, it features the Ancient Agora Museum.

 The Ancient Agora Museum was founded in 1957 and housed in the Stoa of Attalos, a two-story rectangular building with a long sequence of columns.
 It was given to Athens by the King Attalus of Pergamon.

 The museum’s collection contains various items found during the excavations of the Ancient Agora, like ceramics, jewels, weaponry and coins.

 Although most of the buildings in the Agora are not very well preserved, some of the most prominent edifices have been reconstructed extremely well like the Stoa of Attalos, an ancient department store, currently housing the Ancient Agora Museum.
 The Agora is also home to the Temple of Hephaestus, one of the best-preserved temples of Ancient Greece.
 It was built between 449 and 415 BCE.

 The Ancient Agora is one of the capital’s most special landmarks.
 Although most of the area’s constructions are badly damaged, the historic importance of this archaeological site make it a must-see visit for all visitors.

-The combined entrance includes: Acropolis, Ancient Agora, Roman Agora, Theatre of Dionysus, Kerameikos, Temple of Olympian Zeus and Hadrian's Library.
+The combined ticket includes: Acropolis, Ancient Agora, Roman Agora, Theatre of Dionysus, Kerameikos, Temple of Olympian Zeus, Hadrian's Library and the Aristotelian Lyceum.

 Metro: Monastiraki, lines 1 and 3; Thiseio, line 1.